SettleMint

 dalp config set format json

-Register the CLI as an MCP server and install skill files in one step:
+# Register the CLI as an MCP server for supported local agents.

 dalp mcp add